 3. Go over the Golden Gate Bridge

 Speaking of San Francisco icons, there’s nothing more iconic than the Golden Gate Bridge.

 Throughout the city, you’ll find breathtaking views of the bridge (assuming it’s a clear day!) but it’s hard to beat the view from the bridge itself.

-Rent a bike, take a tour, or just drive over it!
+Rent a bike, take a tour, walk the Golden Gate Bridge, or just drive over it!
 On the Marin side of the bridge, you’ll find a parking lot for scenic overlooks, but beware this gets crowded!

 4. Take a tour of Alcatraz

 Ride the ferry to “the rock” and experience all that Alcatraz has to offer!